 - i.
-The "senior executive" function for a RO shall be responsible for the entire business of the RO carried on from IFSC. - ii.
-The "senior executive" function of a RO shall be staffed with an "authorised person" as defined in the COAP module of GEN. - iii.
-The "senior executive" function of a RO shall be staffed with a person resident in India and he should carry out this function out of IFSC. - iv.
+The "Head- RO shall be responsible for the entire business of the RO carried on from IFSC. - ii.
+The Head-RO shall be an "approved individual" as defined in the CODF module of the General (GEN) directions. - iii.
+The Head- RO shall be a person resident in India and he should carry out this function out of IFSC. - iv.
 The "compliance officer" function of a RO shall be responsible for compliance with the regulations of the Authority including compliance to KYC/AML regulations. - v.
-The "compliance officer" function of a RO shall be staffed with an "authorised person" as defined in the COAP module. - vi.
-The "compliance officer" function of a RO shall be staffed with a person resident in India and he should carry out this function out of IFSC.
+The "compliance officer" function of a RO shall be an "approved individual" as defined in the CODF module. - vi.
+The "compliance officer" function of a RO shall be staffed with a person resident in India and he should carry out this function out of IFSC. - vii.
+The "Head-RO" and "compliance officer" functions of a RO shall not be carried out by the same person.

-- vii.
-The "senior executive" and "compliance officer" functions of a RO shall not be carried out by the same person. - viii.
-A RO must not hold or control money or property unless the money or property is to deal with ordinary business operating expenses and belongs to the RO or to the member of its corporate group that it represents.

-9. Adherence to Anti Money Laundering (AML) and Combating financing of terrorism (CFT) guidelines
+- viii.
+A RO must not hold or control money or property unless the money or property is to deal with ordinary business operating expenses and belongs to the RO or to the member of its corporate group that it represents. - 9.
+Adherence to Anti Money Laundering (AML) and Combating financing of terrorism (CFT) guidelines